-Sport consumer attitudes: Formation, function, and effects on information processing
+Sport consumers attitudes: Formation, function and effects of information processing

 Authors: Funk, D. and Lock, D.

 Editors: Pritchard, M. and Stinson, J.